-- the type of interrelation drawn, in statistical or qualitative terms - PA is based on verifiable data and precise interrelations.
-Researchers must obtain clear and accurate information to allow interrelations to be drawn with scientific certainty and structure the material gathered into a database, reconfirming data consistency. - PA is often the result of teamwork.
-Researchers can foster collaboration between investigators and create opportunities to bridge different areas of expertise and experiences. - PA should enable stable observations of large datasets.
+- the type of interrelation drawn, in statistical or qualitative terms

+- PA is based on verifiable data and precise interrelations.
+Researchers must obtain clear and accurate information to allow interrelations to be drawn with scientific certainty and structure the material gathered into a database reconfirming data consistency. - PA is often the result of teamwork.
+Researchers may foster collaboration between investigators and create opportunities to bridge different expertise and experiences. - PA should enable stable observations of large datasets.
 Analysts should share descriptive parameters and definitions to conduct such observations.
-This can be improved by creating a lexicon of categories (harms, violations, infractions) or referring to an existing one to analyze the different harms that can be expressed in a code for the detection and classification, as well as a rigorous criterion, for linking the described harms with the situation under analysis.
+This can be improved by creating a lexicon of categories (harms, violations, infractions) or referring to an existing one to analyze the different harms that can be expressed in a code for the detection and classification, as well as a rigorous criterion, for linking the described harms with the situation under analysis. - PA requires a multiplicity of elements of analysis from multiple events, representativeness and reliability are crucial to conduct PA.
+Researchers need to choose a sample of cases that is representative of the amount and quality of events bringing to light the missing elements to improve the information. - PA seeks to generate analytical connections from a partially disaggregated universe of violations.
+Researchers need to select an adequate analysis strategy to map interrelations, allowing cross-readings between multiple elements with an emphasis on observing coincidences.
+A pattern arises when the evidence is consistent in indicating a regularity of elements expressing that violations are not isolated.
+Researchers can test the consistency of the PA adding new events to the analysis without pattern falling apart. - PA does not dictate one specific method over another.
+However, the specific case may require a greater effort in one type of analysis giving preference to qualitative or quantitative approaches, allowing greater consistency around analytical relationships.
+Methods can be combined, such as when the modus operandi of a group of violations is qualitatively analyzed and then quantified by coding the dataset to determine the most recurrent characteristics of the way in which violations are planned, executed, or covered up.